Gathered friends, listen again to our legend of the BIONICLE...

-Teridax tried to appear as this when the Toa Mata first faced him in the Mangaia, turning into a mass of swirling pieces and tentacles.
-After being defeated, he tried to be more direct in later confrontations (largely because the Toas have then learned what he really was).
+Makuta tried to appear as this when the Toa Mata first faced him, turning into a mass of swirling pieces and tentacles.
+After being defeated, he tried to be more direct in later confrontations (largely because the Toa have then learned what he really was).

 The Ghost: Mata Nui, until around the end of Legends

 Ghost City: Metru Nui for a thousand years after the Great Cataclysm, the island of Mata Nui after the events of Mask Of Light.

 Goal-Oriented Evolution: Matoran to Toa to Turaga.
 In their case it's more akin to Goal Oriented Puberty; Matoran who first become Toa are rather naive compared to more experienced ones and act more like teenagers, and the Toa who become Turaga have gained enough knowledge and experience that both Toa and Matoran respect them without question.
 Matoran of Light can also be Matoran to Bohrok.
 The Makuta species also evolved to the point of being Energy Beings in Animated Armor.

 The Gods Must Be Lazy: Something has to be really wrong in the world to grab Mata Nui's attention.
 Makes sense when you consider the Womb Level nature of the world - do you think of your stomach when you don't have indigestion?
 Of course, once he does start paying attention, his hands get tied.